SoftwareAG/c8y-docs/src/documents/guides/java/agents.html.md

 ## Prerequisites

-A Unix-based system with an installation of Java SE 7 is required (for example, Linux, MacOS).
+Windows or Unix-based system with an installation of Java SE 7 is required (for example, Linux, MacOS).
 To verify the availability of Java on your system, type

 	$ java -version
 	java version "1.7.0_45"